temporalio/documentation/docs/typescript/hello-world.md

 - Since Activities are async functions, they should be testable as long as you avoid using [Context](https://typescript.temporal.io/api/classes/activity.context) or are able to mock it.
 - You can test Workflows by running them with a [WorkflowClient](https://typescript.temporal.io/api/classes/client.workflowclient).
 - Check [the SDK's own tests](https://github.com/temporalio/sdk-typescript/tree/52f67499860526cd180912797dc3e6d7fa4fc78f/packages/test/src) for more examples.

+## Next Steps

+You should now be familiar with the Hello World project, which is the main way we encourage scaffolding out new projects.

+Two paths from here:

+- **Go Full Stack**: Integrate the manually-run Temporal Client scripts you have into an Express.js app, or serverless function.
+  Our [Next.js Tutorial](/docs/typescript/nextjs-tutorial) should help show you how to integrate with the frontend, and give indications on how to deploy.
+- **Learn More**: Explore using Signals, Queries and Timers in our [Subscription Workflow tutorial](/docs/typescript/subscription-tutorial/).